Tino Intro To Java

 (Optional) Optimizations

-Would be nice if your enemies were smarter and did not get caught on walls as often.
+It would be nice if your enemies were smarter and did not get caught on walls as often.
+Here is a more advanced algorithm that will more effectively find the player:

 For now, you do not need to keep track of player's lives nor reduce life when an enemy hits a player.